Meyers, California: Amenities

-Meyers has one grocery store, Holiday Market, a hardware shop and lumber yard, Meeks, and multiple other restaurants and shops.
-There is a California Highway Patrol station near the south end, along with an insect inspection station and a post office.
-The nearest major city center is 5 mi to the north along U.S. Highway 50 at an intersection that is known locally as "The Y" in South Lake Tahoe proper.
+The nearest major city center is 5 mi to the north along U.S. Highway 50, at an intersection known locally as “The Y” in South Lake Tahoe.

 Climbing

 Meyers is located 20 minutes from Lovers Leap campground and climbing area.
 Meyers also has its own local climbing areas, including the Pie Shop on Sawmill Road.
-Pie Shop houses a bouldering area right off the road and a sport and trade climbing area up a short hike.
+Pie Shop houses a bouldering area right off the road, along with a sport and traditional climbing area up a short hike.